auth0/docs/articles/native-platforms/ios-objc/00-introduction.md

 Each tutorial will require you to use either [Lock](https://github.com/auth0/Lock.iOS-OSX) or the [Auth0.swift](https://github.com/auth0/Auth0.swift) toolkit, or both.

-Briefly speaking about them:
+A brief overview:

 - [**Lock**](https://github.com/auth0/Lock.iOS-OSX) is a widget that is easy to present in your app.
 It contains default templates (that can be a bit customized) for login with email/password, sign up, social providers integration, and also password recovery.
-- [**Auth0.swift**](https://github.com/auth0/Auth0.swift) is a toolkit that lets you communicate with many of the basic [Auth0 API](https://auth0.com/docs/api) functions in a neat way.
+- [**Auth0.swift**](https://github.com/auth0/Auth0.swift) is a toolkit that lets you communicate neatly with many of the basic [Auth0 API](https://auth0.com/docs/api) functions.

-These dependencies are already integrated on each sample project through [Cocoapods](https://cocoapods.org/).
-We have chosen to use an approach of not git-ignoring them in the samples repo; that way, you don't have to worry about running pod commands: once you've cloned the repo, the samples are ready to be run!
+These dependencies are already integrated in each sample project through [Cocoapods](https://cocoapods.org/).
+We have chosen to use an approach of not git-ignoring them in the samples repo; that way, you don't have to worry about running pod commands.
+Once you've cloned the repo, the samples are ready to be run!

 It's recommended that, as a starting point for your project, you download the [seed project](#seed-project) described above, which already includes these dependencies.

-Otherwise, if you're starting an empty project by your own, or if you want to add authentication to an existing project from yours, you have to make sure you install them:
+Otherwise, if you're starting an empty project of your own, or if you want to add authentication to an existing project from yours, you have to make sure you install them:

 #### Carthage